 Unknown to people during the Stone Age, the brain was the center of their nervous system, including the center of emotions.
-A heart beat faster when one was excited, and among the many assumptions that was to endure was that the heart was the center of emotions.
+A heart beat faster when one was excited and, among the many assumptions that were to endure, the heart, not the brain, was thought to be the center of emotions.

 Humans had a six-layered brain, a brain at the inner-level with involuntary and automatic functions common to other creatures: breathing, sexual response, vision, mobility, taste and smell.
-The outer part of the brain, especially the prefrontal cortex, was larger in humans than it was in those from whom they had descended.
-About 100,000 years ago, our ancestors had a brain weighing about one pound.
-In humans this grew to three times that amount: a collection of a 100 billion neurons with as many as 10,000 connections that supplied them with their cognitive skills.
+The outer part of the brain, especially the prefrontal cortex, was larger in humans than it was in other primates.
+About 100,000 years ago, there were primates with a brain weighing about one pound.
+In humans this became as much as three times that amount: a collection of a 100 billion neurons with as many as 10,000 connections that supplied their cognitive skills.

 The human nervous system was fibrous and glandular.
 Those with the right chemicals survived.
 Those lacking a proper balance of chemicals had mental aberrations to contend with, madness or a tougher go of it that discouraged the survival of this imbalance.
 Chemical distribution affected mood and emotion.
-Beneficial chemicals gave humans empathy – without which they could not have survived.
-It helped them to live in a group not unlike the canine creatures humans domesticated.
+With normal beneficial chemicals, humans had empathy – without which they could not have survived.
+It helped them to live in a group, not unlike the canine creatures humans domesticated.
 An incapacity for empathy was the stuff of psychopathic loners and the black widow spider, the product of another evolutionary line – a loner who ate her mate immediately after fertilization.

 Humans had a chemistry that made rage possible and produced aggression and self-defense rather than enduring passivity.
 Rage was a function more of the inner brain.
 Anger involved a degree of reflection and therefore involved the outer layer of the brain.

 Within species, nature did not provide precise amounts of anything.
 Near amounts was the likelihood.
-Variation existed, with one variation creating the difference between male and female.
-The distribution of differences – in height, intelligence, aggressiveness or whatever – would in modern times be depicted in normal curves, pictured below, with overlapping in the color orange.
+Variation in hormones contributed to the differences between male and female.